makiaea/octopress/source/read/techrecommendations.markdown

 		"line_numbers": false
 	}

-my current sublime text preferences — distraction free preferences
+my distraction free preferences; note the larger font size

 	{
  		"font_size": 24,
  		"wrap_width": 0
 	}

-my current sublime text VBScript.sublime-settings (there are a lot of comments in the code I have to work with, so word wrap is on…)
+my VBScript.sublime-settings (lots of comments in the code, so word wrap is on…)

 	{
 		"gutter": true,